boxtoys/nav/README.md

 - Recommended `TOKEN` env is generated use `crypto.randomBytes(16).toString('hex')`
 - Environment variables are best added using the vercel client, use the Web UI can be problematic

+## WebUI Operation

+1. Click the setting button to fill in `SheetID` & `Token` field.
+2. Click the Add Link button to add website infomation.
+3. Start your navigation website.

 ## APIs

 ### {domain}/api/list ![get](https://img.shields.io/badge/HTTP-GET-orange)